milantony05/e-plantShopping/README.md

-# Paradise Nursery Shopping Application
+# Nursery Shopping Application

-Shopping cart application for Paradise Nursery plant shop which offers a variety of house plants.
+Shopping cart application for a Nursery plant shop which offers a variety of house plants.